boschresearch/kg_inconsistency_explanation/README.md

 # kg_inconsistency_explanation
-Explanations for Inconsistency in Large-Scale Knowledge Graphs
+Experiment for the paper "Fast Computation of Explanations for Inconsistency in Large-Scale Knowledge Graphs"